 window, the request fails with a

-429 error code on Cloud Run (fully managed).
+429 error code on Cloud Run.

 The maximum instances limit is an upper limit.
-Setting a high limit does not mean that your revision will scale up to the specified number of container instances.
+Setting a high limit does not mean that your revision will scale out to the specified number of container instances.
 It only means that the number of container instances at any point in time should not exceed the limit.

 In some cases, such as rapid traffic surges, Cloud Run may, for a short period of time, create slightly more container instances than the specified max instances value.
 If your service cannot tolerate this temporary behavior, you may want to factor in a safety margin and set a lower max instances value.

 When you deploy a new revision, Cloud Run gradually migrates traffic from the old revision to the new one.
 Because maximum instances limits are set for each revision, you may temporarily exceed the specified limit during the period after deployment.

 You are only billed when an instance is handling a request, but this does not mean that Cloud Run immediately shuts down instances once they have handled all requests.
 To minimize the impact of cold starts, Cloud Run may keep some instances idle for a maximum of 15 minutes.
 These instances are ready to handle requests in case of a sudden traffic spike.

 For example, when a container instance has finished handling requests, it may remain idle for a period of time in case another request needs to be handled.
 An idle container instance may persist resources, such as open database connections.
 Note that CPU is only allocated during request processing unless you explicitly configure your service to have CPU always allocated.